DZakh/rescript-schema/README.md

 A simple and composable way to describe relationship between JavaScript and ReScript structures.

-It's a great tool to encode and decode JSON data with type safety.
+It's a great tool to decode and encode **unknown** data with type safety.

-Also, other libraries can use ReScript Struct as a building block with a neat integration system:
+And other libraries can use ReScript Struct as a building block with a neat integration system:

 - [ReScript JSON Schema](https://github.com/DZakh/rescript-json-schema) - Typesafe JSON schema for ReScript